-This item is made-to-order and will take 3 - 10 business days to create before shipping.
-By purchasing made-to-order pieces, you are helping reduce wasteful overproduction while also supporting small businesses.
-Packages come directly from each designer and therefore may arrive from multiple locations, taking varying times to prepare and deliver.
+This item is made to order.
+Please allow 3- 10 business days to prepare before shipping.
+Packages come directly from each designer and therefore may arrive from multiple locations, taking varying times to deliver.

 Lo'bat was formed in 2018 by two friends, Golnar Ahmadian & Hediyeh Maadi Tehrani.
 The duo joined their creative minds in efforts to create handmade accessories.
 The Lo'bat girls have always kept their consciousness about materials and their potential impact on the environment.
 In an effort to minimize their impact on the environment, they chose to use recycled paper as the medium for making their unique, paper-mâché statement pieces.